BBBase-EHeresy/PPPub/docs/rules_manual/fight_phase.md

 #### ATTACKED FROM BOTH SIDES

-Should a Defender also be charged by a model on their own side of the Barrier, then they lose any protection from the Barrier and the Fight becomes a normal Multiple Combat — all models ignore the Barrier when Striking.
-If the Attackers slay the Defender, they can immediately move across the Barrier as if they had rolled a 2‑5 result on a Jump test (providing there is space for them to do so).
+Should a Defender also be charged by a model on their own side of the Barrier, then they lose any protection from the Barrier and the Fight becomes a normal Multiple Combat â€” all models ignore the Barrier when Striking.
+If the Attackers slay the Defender, they can immediately move across the Barrier as if they had rolled a 2â€‘5 result on a Jump test (providing there is space for them to do so).
 If there is no space, the models must remain where they are.

 In an alternative situation, where an Attacker is charged by another model from the Defender's force, the Fight is resolved as a normal Multiple Combat, ignoring the Barrier.
 Note that in this case, the Attacker cannot cross the Barrier, even if they slay the Defender behind it.